-For all discharges and dates of service on or after the ICD-10 implementation date, diagnosis and procedure codes must be submitted using ICD-10 codes in order to receive reimbursement.
-Claims for discharges and dates of service prior to the ICD-10 implementation date should be submitted using ICD-9 codes.
-Claims will deny if the diagnosis code submitted for dates of service on or after the ICD-10 implementation date is not an ICD-10 code.
+For all discharges and dates of service on or after October 1, 2015, diagnosis and procedure codes must be submitted using ICD-10 codes in order to receive reimbursement.
+Claims for discharges and dates of service prior to October 1, 2015 should be submitted using the ICD-9 codes.
+Claims will deny if the diagnosis code submitted for dates of service on or after October 1, 2015, is not an ICD-10 code.

 Is MaineCare responsible for ensuring that providers are using appropriate ICD-10 codes?